 Research Integrity

-We aim to achieve our research aims while adhering to the highest ethical standards and working in accordance with requirements of the University of Cambridge and MRC policy and guidance, legislation and guidance from regulatory bodies as well as local ethical and governance frameworks.
-The Unit also acts in accordance with the Clinical School policies which can be found on the Research Governance website and the Information Governance website.
+We aim to achieve our objectives while adhering to the highest ethical standards and working in accordance with requirements of the University of Cambridge and MRC policy and guidance, legislation and guidance from regulatory bodies as well as local ethical and governance frameworks.
+The Unit also acts in accordance with the University of Cambridge Clinical School policies.
 These standards for good research practice underpin the quality of science and ensure the integrity of outputs.
 This provides assurance to those whose work builds on the findings of others to drive improvements in health and also supports public confidence and participation in research.